 Tips for Harrison Lake Water Park

 - Get the wet suit.
+It costs a little over $5 to add to your pass and is well worth it!
 The lake is very cold, even in the summer.
 Late July it was 14C.
 With the wetsuit, getting wet was much easier!
-The wet suit also protects your skin from possibility of rubbing on the slides if you are not wet enough.
+The wet suit also protects your skin from the possibility of rubbing on the slides if you are not wet enough.
 We saw lots of women in bikinis who were complaining of painful slides!
 The kids also found the wet suits helped the rubbing when you went over the seams on the slides.
 Overall it provides not just warmth, but skin protection!

 - Get changed in advance.
 There are no change rooms or washrooms on the dock